Skip To Main Content

 Summary

-In this compelling panel discussion, pediatric endocrinologist Kimber Simmons, and type 1 diabetes researcher Jurgen Vercauteren join host Vivienne Parry to examine the devastating impact of diabetic ketoacidosis (DKA) at diagnosis.
+In this compelling panel discussion, pediatric endocrinologist Kimber Simmons, and researcher Jurgen Vercauteren join host Vivienne Parry to examine the devastating impact of diabetic ketoacidosis (DKA) at diagnosis.
 They explore how 20–50% of new type 1 diabetes cases present with DKA – a life-threatening emergency requiring ICU admission with lasting effects on cognitive function, glycemic control, and psychological well-being.
 They highlight evidence that early T1D detection through islet autoantibody screening can reduce DKA rates to under 5%, improving outcomes for people diagnosed with T1D, as well as providing families with crucial preparation time and access to clinical trials.

 MAT-GLB-2507508 - 1.0 - 02/2026